VishalGohelishere/Python-tutorials-1/README.md

 ## Indentation
 In python indentation is very important, it is not just for the better understandable of code but also for representing the block of code.
 <br>
-You can use text editors like VSCode, Atom, Sublime Text.
+You can use text editors like PyCharm, VSCode, Atom, Sublime Text.
 These text editors come with auto arrangement and can handle the automatic indentation.

 ## Conditional Statements
 Similar like other languages we have if else and elseif(elif) in python